 Propagating Damianita Daisies

-Damianita daisies can be propagated through cuttings, through division, and through seeds (see “Growing from Seeds” below).
-To propagate damianita daisies using cuttings, start by taking softwood cuttings from the plant in the summer.
-Cuttings should be between 4-6 inches long and contain at least one node.
+Damianita daisies can be propagated through cuttings, through division, and through seeds.
+To propagate Damianita daisies using cuttings, start by taking softwood cuttings from the plant in the summer.
+Cuttings should be between four to six inches long and contain at least one node.
 Remove the leaves and any flowers from the lower portion of the cutting and dip the cut end in a rooting hormone.
 Plant the cutting in a well-draining soil mix and water immediately.
 Cover the cuttings and place them in an area that receives bright, indirect light.
-The cuttings should root within 6 to 8 weeks.
+The cuttings should root within six to eight weeks.